 CRITICS OF THE FILM

-Most of the criticism of CitizenFour, in a Slate.com column by Fred Kaplan and Daily Beast post by Michael Cohen, focuses on the other irony in this story: that to connect with Poitras and Greenwald, Snowden chose Hong Kong — which lately, pro-democracy demonstrators have reminded us is the slightly-more-open “Administrative Region” of the hugely repressive People’s Republic of China — and that Snowden is now living with his girlfriend in a dacha provided by Vladimir Putin, the ex-KGB hood who has sneered at international law in his invasion of Ukraine.
+Most of the criticism of CitizenFour, in a Slate.com column by Fred Kaplan and a Daily Beast post by Michael Cohen, focuses on the other irony in this story: that to connect with Poitras and Greenwald, Snowden chose Hong Kong — which lately, pro-democracy demonstrators have reminded us is the slightly-more-open “Administrative Region” of the hugely repressive People’s Republic of China — and that Snowden is now living with his girlfriend in a dacha provided by Vladimir Putin, the ex-KGB hood who has sneered at international law in his invasion of Ukraine.
 But the fact that the U.S. cast Snowden as a traitor/spy as soon as he was outed, demonstrates that he had few options when it came to a point of rendezvous with the filmmaker and the reporter whom he rightly hoped would tell his side of the story.

 Perhaps the most chilling scene in CitizenFour comes when an ACLU lawyer, one of several international attorneys seeking to help Snowden, describes the nature of The Espionage Act, a World War One-era statute for which there is virtually no defense.